second-pair/bulletHell/README.md

 ##  Programme Details
 This programme:
-- Is compiled to run on an iOS device.
+- Is written in Swift 4
 - Uses the XCode IDE.
 - Uses the SpriteKit engine.
+- Is compiled to run on an iOS device.